Three people stabbed in one week in Davis, two of them fatally: Here’s what we know

 Early morning Tuesday, Davis Police informed the public about a stabbing that occurred late in the night of May 1 near 2nd St. and L St., an area about a half mile east of Central Park, near an electrical complex and a railroad.

+The area is the site of a community of unhoused people who have lived there for some time.

-A woman told emergency officials that the suspect “stabbed her more than one time through the tent,” police said.
+Chief Pytel said several 911 calls were made, including from the victim, a woman who told emergency officials that the suspect “stabbed her more than one time through the tent.“

-The woman was taken to UC Davis Medical Center in Sacramento and remains in critical condition.
+The woman was taken to UC Davis Medical Center in Sacramento, where she underwent surgery and currently remains in critical condition.

+Pytel added that the suspect in this attack “interacted” with a group of people beforehand, with witnesses saying that he was “ducking behind trees” before leaving.

+The suspect later came back and attacked the woman until she started yelling, Pytel said.

-Davis Police say they believe one suspect is connected to the second and third stabbing attacks, and they have provided similar descriptions of the suspect in these attacks.
+Davis Police say they do not have a suspect description for the first attack, and that the suspect description for the second and third attacks is similar.

+However, police have repeated that they cannot positively link the three crimes.

-In the second stabbing, police said the suspect is a man with light skin, possibly Hispanic, measuring 5′ 7″ to 5′ 8″ tall and between the ages of 19 and 23.
+In the second stabbing, police said the suspect is a man with light skin, long and curly hair, possibly Hispanic, measuring 5′ 7″ to 5′ 8″ tall and between the ages of 19 and 23.

-The second stabbing suspect also has long, curly, loose hair, and was wearing a white hat, a light-colored t-shirt with a button-up shirt over it, and he was riding a men’s bike with straight handlebars.
+The suspect was wearing a white hat, a light-colored t-shirt with a button-up shirt over it, and was riding a men’s bike with straight handlebars.

+After the second attack, a person of interest who matched the suspect description was detained 5 blocks away from the crime scene, police said.

+This person was detained for an outstanding warrant from Placer County for public intoxication and resisting arrest, police said.

 In the third stabbing, police said the suspect is a man with curly hair, measuring between 5’6″ and 5’9″, with a thin build and wearing a black or blue sweatshirt, black Adidas pants with white stripes, black shoes and carrying a brown backpack.